-So far, nobody has admitted buying their private peering product called IP Look.
+So far, only one small company has (not publically) admitted buying their private peering product called IP Look.

-The prices proposed are similar or higher than TIS transit, and TI requires private interconnections instead of using the existing internet exchange platforms.
+The prices proposed are similar or higher than TIS transit, and TI requires private interconnections at full port speed instead of using the existing internet exchange platforms.